Bayern Brewing: Expansion

 Knöller went on and hired the current master brewer, Thorsten Geuer.
 In 2002, after his years as an apprentice at the Hasbro Früh brewery in Cologne, Germany, his internship at Bayern, and finally his formal study at Berlin's brewing college, VLB Berlin, where Thorsten received his bachelor's degree.

-Bayern has been situated in three separate locations across Missoula throughout its history and has moved twice to accommodate the growing business better.
-Originally located on N. Higgins near the train depot in downtown Missoula, Bayern Brewing later developed a plant on 2600 S. Third St. W., and then expanded once more and is currently located at 1507 Montana St.
+Bayern Brewing has been situated in three distinct locations across Missoula, Montana throughout its history, and has moved twice to better accommodate its growing business.
+Initially, the brewery was located near the train depot in downtown Missoula, specifically on N. Higgins.
+Subsequently, Bayern Brewing developed a plant on 2600 S. Third St. W., and later expanded further to its current location at 1507 Montana St.

 Previously, Montana state law capped craft brewery production at 10,000 barrels.
 Bayern had to continue growing without producing more than the 10,000 barrel limit.
 However, with the passing of House Bill 541 in 2017, production limits were raised to 60,000 barrels, giving Bayern room to expand further.
 House Bill 541 was officially passed and signed in the Edelweiss Bistro by Governor Steve Bullock.
 In 2017, Bayern began canning their beer for the first time and introduced a 32-ounce “crowler” can.

 Throughout its history, Bayern has remained committed to being a community-oriented business, commissioning local artist Monte Dolack to design some of its labels that include depictions of local wildlife and landscapes.
 Dolack is responsible for designing most of the labels and advertisements for the beers produced and served at Bayern Brewing.
 He has designed the labels of some of the breweries' most notable brands: Doppel Bock, Pilsner, Dancing Trout, Maibock, and Oktoberfest.